swirtSJW/hook-update-deploy-tools/README.md

 Any time you want to un-install a module(s) add a hook_update_N() to the .install of your custom deployment module.

+This disables and uninstalls dependent modules by default.
+Passing it an optional second parameter of FALSE will cause it to not touch dependent modules.
+(RISKY)

 ```php
   /**
    * Disabling modules: